-One high school student from Batavia High School is honored at the first meeting of each month during the school year.
-These students live their lives in a manner that exemplifies the Rotary motto of “Service Above Self”.
-Ashleigh Henson was honored as the club’s Batavia High School “Student of the Month” for May 2010.
+One high school student from Batavia High School is honored at the first Batavia Rotary Club meeting of each month during the school year.
+These students live their lives in a manner that exemplifies the Rotary motto of “Service Above Self.”
+Cassie Ewing was honored as the club’s Batavia High School “Student of the Month” for October 2010.

 The Batavia Unit #27 of the American Legion Auxiliary recently presented to Bette Paul a Certificate of Lifetime Membership.
 Bette has been a member of Batavia Unit over 70 years and has served in many ways to honor the service of all United States Veterans.
 From left are Lillian Chadwell, Unit President; Bette Paul; and Julianna Patton.

 At the August meeting of the Williamsburg American Legion Auxiliary, Unit #288, new officers were installed for the coming year.
 Front row from left are Linda Livingston, President; Jennifer Klein, Secretary; Judy Walsh, Historian; Teresa Conway, Corresponding Secretary; back row, Pauline Caudill, Chaplain; Kenita Weaver, Treasurer; Karen Huffman, 2nd Vice President and Carolyn Dingus, 1st Vice President.

 The Haunted Woods, which has become a Halloween tradition for residents in Williamsburg, has been causing screams and laughter at WJAA fields since 1985.
 This years marks the 25th hair raising event.
 The fund-raiser is sponsored by the Williamsburg Junior Athletic Association.
 The funds are used to keep the athletic fields in good shape and provide equipment to the sports teams.

 Early settlers celebrated the harvest each fall with a time for food, fun, and fellowship with family, friends and neighbors.
 The Monroe Township Historical Society hopes to continue this tradition.